darrenyang0116/Global-fishing-vessel-watch/Realtime_data/Animate_data.md

 ## Show vessel location when clicking country
 <pre>
-//change color by changing class ".country" to id "#cSelected" when click

 	.on("click", function(d){

-		g.selectAll("#cSelected")
+	//change color by changing class ".country" to id "#cSelected" when click g.selectAll("#cSelected")

-		.attr("id","unSelected"); // because "unSelected" is not defined, so it will go back to default class "country" this.setAttribute('id', 'cSelected');
+	//because "unSelected" is not defined, so it will go back to default class "country" .attr("id","unSelected");
+		this.setAttribute('id', 'cSelected');
 		if (d.properties.name == "USA"){
 			g.selectAll("circle.USA")